lijikun/gaussian-wrapper-scripts/README.md

 ## g17run.bash

-For use in (Pittsburgh Supercomputing Center)[https://psc.edu/].
+For use in [Pittsburgh Supercomputing Center](https://psc.edu/).
 Submits a job and monitors the job, sending an email to designated address when the job is finished (i.e. out of the queue).

 Usage: